 Use the format to provide an up-close and personal presentation of your products.
 Doing so will make it easier for people to imagine what you’re selling in their hands.

 In-Feed Posts are ideal for your pre-planned, polished content.
 This includes:

 - Showing off snapshots from professional photoshoots and promotions

-- High-quality photos, videos and UGC with multiple angles of your product
+- High-quality photos and UGC with multiple angles of your product

 - Posts where you want to drive discussion and back-and-forth with your audience

-The Role of Creators in Better Reach for Instagram Reels and Posts
+How to Earn More Reach for Instagram Reels and Posts with Creators

 To answer whether reach is the same between Reels vs Posts, the consensus is no.